pauljohnston2025/breadcrumb-mobile/manual.md

 * Crosshair - Move the maps view to the users current location

+* Eye Dropper - Create a colour palette from the currently visible map area
 * Watch and Eye - Send the currently viewed location to the watch, this is to preview the area on the watch.
 * Plus - Zoom in
 * Minus - Zoom out